develop-me/bootcamp--week-01-02--html-and-css/scripts/17--html--forms/README.md

         - default is `GET`
         - also `POST`

-#### label tag
+#### Label tag

 - `<label>`
-- Important for accessibility.
+- important for accessibility.
 Always include a label for each input.
 - the `for` attribute is important as it connects the label to the `id` of the associated input
 - this enables screenreaders to read the label when an input is selected